Mindful Physician Coaching

 Starry Night, Vincent van Gogh, 1889.
 Public domain, via Wikimedia Commons

 Asymmetric balance can be interesting to play with.
 Moving one element often means that the others must also be moved in order to maintain a sense of harmony.
-This new configuration might strike a different chord and create different relationships between the pieces.
+This new configuration might strike a different, even unexpected, chord and create different relationships between the pieces.

-When thinking about your own WLB, asymmetric balance may be a good starting point to consider.
+When thinking about creating your own work-life balance, asymmetric balance may be a good starting point to consider.
 As your priorities shift over time, your vision of balance may also change.
-The asymmetric model is a way to conceptualize a personal definition of balance that works for you.
+At any time, you can rearrange the elements to make them work for you.

-How do you begin to define your own WLB?
-Sitting down with pen and paper and sketching it out in words or pictures is a great way to get clarity on your own ideas and to create your vision for the future.
+How do you begin to define your own work-life balance?
+Take another cue from the art world.
+Sit down with pen and paper and sketch it out in words or pictures.
+This form of reflection is a great way to get clarity on your own ideas so you can create your vision for the future.

 If you’ve enjoyed this article and would like to stay in the loop for more insights on creating a sustainable, fulfilling, and happy life as a physician, sign up for my newsletter or reach out on my website.
 I’d love to hear from you.